 Student loan refinancing

 Whether or not you can get help with paying off your student loans, refinancing them could be a great way to score a lower interest rate and save money.
+If you’re wondering how to refinance Sallie Mae student loans, read on.

-Student loan refinancing involves replacing one or more existing loans with one new loan You can refinance private loans, federal loans, or both together.
+Student loan refinancing involves replacing one or more existing loans with one new loan.
+You can refinance private loans, federal loans, or both together.

 Depending on your credit history and income situation, you may be able to qualify for a lower interest rate than what you’re currently paying.
 If you do, this could also reduce your monthly payment, giving you more room in your budget for other important expenses.